 I want to answer this question, but before I do, let me introduce myself.
 I am Douglas Weiss, Ph.D.
-I am the President of the American Association for Sex Addiction Therapy, author of more than 20 books on sexual addiction recovery, a regular national media guest on this subject, and I have counseled sex addicts and their wives for more than 20 years.
+I am the President of the American Association for Sex Addiction Therapy, author of more than 40 books and resources on sexual addiction recovery, a regular national media guest on this subject, and I have counseled sex addicts and their wives for more than 30 years.
 So, I come at this question with more than two decades of experience.

 Surprisingly, over the years I have heard counselors advising clients not to tell their wives anything they haven’t already discussed, and to work through their recovery without being accountable to their wives.